JurijsNazarovs/ParDim/README.md

 # ParDim Stage
-In argsFile, there are 4 available arguments for the ParDim to initialize the pipeline.
+In argsFile, there are 4 available arguments for the ParDim to initialise the pipeline.
 Variables have to be specified after the label: \#\#[ ParDim.sh ]\#\#

-1. dataPath - path to analyzed data or resulting path for download stage (later about that).
-The path is used to construct a list of analyzed directories.
+1. dataPath - path to analysed data or resulting path for download stage (later about that).
+The path is used to construct a list of analysed directories.
 2. resPath - path to results of the whole pipeline.
    By default every stage creates its own directory corresponding